hanpari/sovereign/source/02/052_drama.md

 "I am a new kid on the block," she chatted jovially.
 "My auntie left me to walk her dog to get acquainted with new people.
 She explicitly said that men who care about animals could not be bad.
 Furthermore, she explained to me I should contact SF officers if I get into trouble.
 She is sooo fond of SF officers.
 My uncle was one of them.
 I am pretty sure she will be very happy to meet you before ..."

-She made a quick cutting movement around her neck.
+She made a quick cutting movement around her neck. " ... you execute the poor thing."

 "This..."